-39.1 Scope of Services
+41.1 Scope of Services

-The SKY Contractor will provide Covered Services, Population Health Management Program Services, Care Management Services and Reentry Benefit Service Package, if CMS approved, to the SKY Enrollees.
+The SKY Contractor will provide Covered Services, Population Health Management Program services, and Care Management Services to the SKY Enrollees.
 A summary of the required responsibilities to be carried out by the SKY Contractor include:

-- A. Provision of access to health care services, including but not limited to physical health services, Behavioral Health Services, dental services, Population Health Management Program services, and Care Management Services; - B. Provision of SKY Enrollee education and outreach including: - 1.
-SKY Enrollee call center cross-trained on the SKY program;
+A. Provision of access to health care services, including but not limited to physical health services, Behavioral Health Services, dental services, Population Health Management Program services, and Care Management Services;

-- 2. SKY Enrollee Handbook and SKY-specific Enrollee ID cards; and - 3.
+- B. Provision of SKY Enrollee education and outreach including: - 1.
+SKY Enrollee call center cross-trained on the SKY program; - 2.
+SKY Enrollee Handbook and SKY-specific Enrollee ID cards; and - 3.
 Ongoing education and outreach to SKY Enrollees. - C. Development and maintenance of a network of Providers and facilities adequate to deliver all Covered Services, including Behavioral Health Services, with an emphasis in providing services that meet the unique needs of the SKY Enrollees; - D. Provision of a PCP to serve as the Medical Home for all SKY Enrollees in all Service Areas and Community Districts.
-The PCP serves as the single point of accountability and coordination, primarily for primary care: - E. Provision of a Dental Provider for SKY Enrollees.
-The Dental Provider is responsible for coordinating all dental care for SKY Enrollees; - F. A Provider services function to act as the point of contact for its Provider network, provide SKY-specific educational material, maintain a Provider Call Center cross-trained on the SKY program, facilitate provider complaints, and address provider contract and payment issues: - G. Provision of training to the Department, DCBS, DJJ, other Cabinet sister agencies, law enforcement officials, and the juvenile judicial system on Trauma-informed Care, ACEs, and evidence-based practices applicable to the SKY Enrollees; - H. Ensure that services and key components of the SKY program integrate a Trauma-informed approach, including the following: All required assessments, Population Health Management, Care Coordination, Utilization Management, Prior Authorization and Pre-Certification, Discharge Planning, Care Management, and Crisis Intervention Services; - I. Providing staff dedicated to the SKY program as indicated in this Section; - J. Assigning all SKY Enrollees to a Care Coordination Team tailored to each SKY Enrollee's individual needs to assist in navigating the health care system, coordinating all necessary health assessments within specified timeframes, and attaining Provider appointments to meet timeliness requirements: - K. Provide for the delivery of care with the primary goal of improving the health status of SKY Enrollees and, where the SKY Enrollee's Condition is not amenable to improvement, maintain the SKY Enrollee's current health status by implementing measures to prevent any further decline in Condition or deterioration of health status.
+The PCP serves as the single point of accountability and coordination, primarily for primary care; - E. Provision of a Dental Provider for SKY Enrollees.
+The Dental Provider is responsible for coordinating all dental care for SKY Enrollees; - F. A Provider services function to act as the point of contact for its Provider network, provide SKYspecific educational material, maintain a Provider Call Center cross-trained on the SKY program, facilitate provider complaints, and address provider contract and payment issues; - G. Provision of training to the Department, DCBS, DJJ, other Cabinet sister agencies, law enforcement officials, and the juvenile judicial system on Trauma-informed Care, ACEs, and evidence-based practices applicable to the SKY Enrollees; - H. Ensure that services and key components of the SKY program integrate a Trauma-informed approach, including the following: All required assessments, Population Health Management, Care Coordination, Utilization Management, Prior Authorization and Pre-Certification, Discharge Planning, Care Management, and Crisis Intervention Services; - I. Providing staff dedicated to the SKY program as indicated in this Section; - J. Assigning all SKY Enrollees to a Care Coordination Team tailored to each SKY Enrollee's individual needs to assist in navigating the health care system, coordinating all necessary health assessments within specified timeframes, and attaining Provider appointments to meet timeliness requirements; - K. Provide for the delivery of care with the primary goal of improving the health status of SKY Enrollees and, where the SKY Enrollee's Condition is not amenable to improvement, maintain the SKY Enrollee's current health status by implementing measures to prevent any further decline in Condition or deterioration of health status.
 This shall include the identification of SKY Enrollees at risk of developing Conditions, the implementation of appropriate interventions and designation of adequate resources to support the intervention(s); and - L. Design and implement an information management system for the purpose of integrating all components of the delivery of care to the SKY Enrollees.
-The system shall have the capability to securely store and transmit information, interface with Subcontractors and other relevant systems, including DCBS' TWIST, and report data in a format specified by the Department, DCBS, and DJJ. - M. Upon CMS approval, provision of targeted package of pre-release, at-release and post-release services to adjudicated youth in DJJ custody at Youth Development Centers (YDCs) including, but not limited to, the following: - 1.
-Case management of physical and/or behavioral health; - 2.
-Medication-assisted Treatment (MAT) services for eligible youth with a SUD diagnosis; and
+The system shall have the capability to securely store and transmit information, interface with Subcontractors and other relevant systems, including DCBS' TWIST, and report data in a format specified by the Department, DCBS, and DJJ.